Wild Type ATTR (ATTRwt)

 Organ Involvement

 - The amyloid deposits most commonly affect the heart.
-This causes the heart wall to slowly stiffen and therefore not function properly (restrictive cardiomyopathy), leading to heart failure and heart rhythm problems.
+This causes the heart wall to slowly thicken and therefore not function properly (restrictive cardiomyopathy), leading to heart failure and heart rhythm problems.

 - Heart involvement in patients with ATTRwt is often less severe at diagnosis than in AL cardiac patients and it usually progresses at a slower pace.

-- Small deposits can occur in the soft tissue of the wrist causing the painful condition known as carpel tunnel syndrome.
+- Deposits can occur in the soft tissue of the wrist causing the painful condition known as carpel tunnel syndrome.
 This condition is often experienced many years before the diagnosis of ATTRwt is made.

 - Amyloid deposits are sometimes found in the lumbar spine and various ligaments and tendons and in the bladder